rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 The way out is to run `specificComputation` and `bestEffortComputation` separately and handle results (e.g. parsing errors if the computation is a parser) outside, or come up with a different way of not using the alternative.

+_Failure at the end_ situation improves a bit with certain (other than _aeson_ or _attoparsec_) alternatives, _Permissive computation at the end_ does not seem to have good available solutions.

 ## Pessimistic Instances